DoriPS13/Project_one/README.md

 ## Overview

 I have always had trouble looking for ramen on yelp.
 I decided to make this app to help search for ramen based on a menu items.
 The basic functionality is done by the Locu API menu search and HTML 5 geolocation feature, with javascript to grab the users location onload.
+This project was done after four weeks of learning to code.

 ### Constructed With